aksharvarma/archlinux-tips/Installation-guide.md

 	ln -sf /usr/share/zoneinfo/Asia/Kolkata /etc/localtime
 	# You can set to your time zone by replacing Asia/Kolkata with Region/City
 	locale-gen #generate the locales
+	# to sync system time automatically usign NTP
+	sudo timedatectl set-ntp true # This should work at this stage, if not do at a later point.

 #### Root password
 We need to set a root password.
 We are already using the system as root, hence simply typing `passwd` will bring you to a prompt allowing you to set your root password.
 This is **not** the password for _your account_.
 Another thing to note is that unlike many other linux distros, arch actually allows you to login using the root account.
 So you should keep something you'll remember so that you can login as root and repair any damages you may do later from your account using sudo.